StemTBioinf/RprogrammingII/index.md

     ##  LTHSC.9 LTHSC.10
     ## 2.079043 2.682019

-This is the problem with functions.
-They don't check what they are getting, so if they get something incompatible the code will fail and you'll get nothing.
+This is the problem with functions that are applied to lists etc. They do not check what they are getting, so if they get something incompatible the code will fail and you'll get nothing back.

 This is why classes are a good idea.
 They are containers for data where the class/type of data needs to be stated up front so downstream functions get the correctly formatted objects.

 ### S4 classes

-You can think of S4 classes as a list where everything is checked first before the list is made.
+You can think of S4 classes as a list where everything is checked first before the S$ class is made.
 Lets make a simple S4 class called `scell`:

 ``` r
 setClass("scell",slots=c(data="matrix"))